 A: The South Bay Food Initiative has a minimum of one volunteer event every month, sometimes a lot more.
 I would encourage anyone who would like to get involved to visit our website to learn about upcoming events and to sign up.
 You can also follow us on Facebook.
 We are always looking for individuals who would like to help in the design and implementation of our organization too.

 Q: Would you encourage others to volunteer at the Food Bank?

 A: I would absolutely encourage others to volunteer at the Food Bank.
 LA Food Bank is the largest food bank in our community and they rely on the support of volunteers to be able to deliver meals to over 300,000 people every month.
 The time spent, behind the scenes, doing the labor, is what needs to take place for this amazing place to do their magic.
 So, if you really want to make a difference, roll up your sleeves and jump in, no experience is necessary, they will guide you all the way.

 Thank you for supporting our mission with a financial donation.
 Why is it important for you to give in that way?

 A: We raise money at our school from events that we do annually.
 Ironically, we do it by selling food.
 I realize that not everything LA Regional Food Bank does comes from volunteer hours and not everything that you provide is able to be donated.
 It is just another way for us to provide food, through you, to those who need it most.
 I learned that every dollar provides four meals.
 That makes me feel good.

 Q: What is it that you wish more people in our community knew about hunger?

-A: More than 1.4 million people in Los Angeles County suffer from food insecurity.
+A: Roughly 2 million people in Los Angeles County suffer from food insecurity.
 It affects all ages, and people in every walk of life.
 One in four children suffer from hunger and it has very negative effects on them both physically and emotionally.
 Every year we throw away billions of pounds of food.
 If you buy less, give away more, and lend a hand every once in a while, we will close the gap.